unicorn-wg/tcpinc-dtls/README.md

 # DTLS Mapping for TCP

-This is the working proposal for using DTLS to opportunistically secure TCP.
+This is a proposal for using DTLS to opportunistically secure TCP.

 * [Editor's copy](https://unicorn-wg.github.io/tcpinc-dtls/)
 * [Working Group Draft] (https://tools.ietf.org/html/draft-tcpinc-dtls)